 Flour for Pizza al Taglio

 A medium-strong Italian pizza flour with a protein content of 11-13% is the best choice for Pizza al Taglio.
-Long, slow fermentation is essential for flavor development.
+Long, slow fermentation is essential to develop the wonderful flavor in your crust.
 It’s also important for gluten development, which will make a light and bubbly pizza crust.
-So you need flour with a medium-higher gluten content, that can handle the fermentation time.
+So you’ll need flour with a medium-higher gluten content, that can handle the fermentation time.
+Bread flour is another alternative.

 High hydration makes a light, bubbly crust